dwij28/Numerical-Methods/README.md

 # Numerical-Methods
-This repository consists of implementation of a few numerical methods in C.
+This repository consists of my implementation of a few numerical methods in C.